If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Health Glitch

-On the Super Game Boy version, if you move left at full walking speed and then press Right + B on the next frame, Daffy's health will be increased by about 64 units, making the health bar glitch out.
-This does not work on the Game Boy version.
+If you move left at full walking speed and then press Right + B on the next frame, Daffy's health will increase by about 64 units on the Super Game Boy versions, making the health bar glitch out.
+On the plain Game Boy version, the effect is different.
+Daffy will still be alive at 0 health points and if he takes another hit, the game crashes.

 Select Button

-On the Game Boy version, Select can unpause the game and pressing Select + Start during the staff roll resets the game.
-This does not work on the Super Game Boy version.
+On the plain Game Boy version, Select can unpause the game and pressing Select + Start during the staff roll resets the game.
+This does not work on the Super Game Boy versions.

-On the Game Boy version, only one breakable tile can be cleared at a time; if you try to shoot many tiles at once, the shots won't be registered.
-This was fixed in the Super Game Boy version.
+On the plain Game Boy version, only one breakable tile can be cleared at a time; if you try to shoot many tiles at once, the shots won't be registered.
+This was fixed in the Super Game Boy versions.